JaspreetKhela/service-robot/README.md

     * **Safari Compatibility Comments**: This feature is fully compatible in this browser.
     * **Firefox Compatibility Comments**: This feature is fully compatible in this browser.
   * **Feature 2**: [Battery Status API](https://developer.mozilla.org/en-US/docs/Web/API/Battery_Status_API)
-    * **Code Line Number**: This feature can be found on line 27 in the 'battery.js' file
+    * **Code Line Number**: This feature can be found on line 27 in the 'battery.js' file.
-    * **Description**: This feature provides the store's service personnel with additional information on the battery life of the tablet so that they can charge the tablet in a timely manner.
+    * **Description**: This feature provides the store's service personnel with additional information on the battery life of the tablet so that they can recharge the tablet in a timely manner.
     * **Google Chrome Compatibility Comments**: This feature is fully compatible in this browser.
     * **Safari Compatibility Comments**: This feature is not compatible in this browser.
     * **Firefox Compatibility Comments**: This feature is not compatible in this browser.